 Take lessons to make sure your technique is good: Another way to prevent injury and improve one’s game is by using good technique on all strokes.
 Lessons, either individual or in groups, are a great way to make sure you continue to improve as you get older.

 Listen to your body: Tennis subjects ones body to the potential of both acute and chronic injuries.
 Rotator cuff tendonitis, tennis elbow, ankle sprains, etc. are amongst the most common injuries.
 When these injuries do occur, it is critical to treat them appropriately and not return to play before you are completely recovered.

-Dr. Joshua Dines is an orthopedic surgeon and a member of the Sports Medicine and Shoulder Service at Hospital for Special Surgery.
-He is a team doctor for the U.S. Davis cup tennis team, an assistant team physician for the New York Mets and a consultant for the Los Angeles Dodgers.
+Dr. Joshua Dines is an orthopedic surgeon and a member of the HSS Sports Medicine Institute.
+He currently serves as an assistant team physician for the New York Mets and a sports medicine orthopedic consultant for the New York Rangers.